Communication and autism spectrum disorder: the basics

 Typically developing children can usually communicate for all these reasons, and their ability to communicate in all these ways comes at about the same time.
 But it’s different in children with autism spectrum disorder (ASD), who develop the ability to communication in these ways over time.

-First, they use communication to control another person’s behaviour, to ask for something, to protest or to satisfy physical needs.
+First, children use communication to control another person’s behaviour, to ask for something, to protest or to satisfy physical needs.